 The purpose of the International Standard for Results Management is to set out the core responsibilities of Anti-Doping Organizations with respect to Results Management.
-In addition to describing certain general principles of Results Management (Article 4), this International Standard also sets out the core obligations applicable to the various phases of Results Management from the initial review and notification of potential anti-doping rule violations and/or violation(s) of the prohibition of participation during Ineligibility (Article 5), through Provisional Suspensions (Article 6), the assertion of anti-doping rule violations and/or violation(s) of the prohibition of participation during Ineligibility, and proposal of Consequences (Article 7), the Hearing Process (Article 8) until the issuance and notification of the decision (Article 9) and appeal (Article 10).
+In addition to describing certain general principles of Results Management (sectionArticle 4), this International Standard also sets out the core obligations applicable to the various phases of Results Management from the initial review and notification of potential anti-doping rule violations (sectionAnticle 5), through Provisional Suspensions (sectionArticle 6), the assertion of anti-doping rule violations and/or violation(s) of the prohibition of participation during Ineligibility.
+And proposal of Consequences (sectionArticle 7), the Hearing Process (sectionArticle 8) until the issuance and notification of the decision (sectionArticle 9) and appeal (sectionArticle 10).